Laurencita Herrera

 Laurencita R. Herrera (1912–1984) was a renowned Native American Cochiti Pueblo artist, specializing in traditional Cochiti figurative pottery called storytellers and her pottery vessels.
-She is of the Herrera family, a renowned family of Pueblo potters in New Mexico, whose work is often found in art collections and in art museums.
+She is of the Herrera family, a renowned family of Pueblo potters in New Mexico, whose work is often found in art collections and art museums.
 She was an actively making pottery between the 1930s through the 1970s and is known as one of the, "finest Cochiti potters of that era".